Sudarshanydv/Learn-AWS-All-Services-/Day 14 NACL.md

-## 📅 Day 15 | AWS SNS & SQS — Messaging Services in AWS 🚀

-Today, I learned about AWS SNS (Simple Notification Service) and AWS SQS (Simple Queue Service), which are core messaging services used in AWS & DevOps architectures for communication between applications and services.
-These services help in building decoupled, scalable, and reliable systems.

 # 📅 Day 14 | AWS NACL — Subnet-Level Security in AWS 🔐

 **NACL (Network Access Control List)** is a subnet-level firewall in AWS VPC.